Duchess Marie of Mecklenburg-Schwerin: Life in Russia

-During WWI, Marie supervised many projected for the Russian army.
+Marie supervised many projects for the Russian army.
 She oversaw hospital trains for the troops.
 Albert Stopford admired Marie's efficiency and skill in organizing, claiming that Marie "spar[ed] herself no trouble" and was "quite thorough."
 She developed a charity to give complete outfits and money to disabled Russian soldiers who were sent home.
-Granted permission by Emperor Nicholas, she ran the charity with state money and money from her personal wealth.
+Granted permission from Emperor Nicholas, she ran the charity with state money and money from her personal wealth.

 Like many other Romanovs, Marie feared that Empress Alexandra would "be the sole ruler of Russia" after Nicholas took supreme command of the Russian armies on 23 August 1915 (O.S.), hoping this would lift morale.
 It was widely speculated that along with her sons, she contemplated a coup against the Emperor in the winter of 1916–17, that would force the Tsar's abdication and replacement by his son Tsesarevich Alexei, and her son, Grand Duke Kirill or Grand Duke Nicholas Nikolaevich, as regent.
 There is no documentary evidence to support this, though the Duma president Mikhail Rodzianko famously reported that she said that the Empress must be "annihilated".